f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Setting Password Policies via API
 ---------------------------------

 Local Password Policies can be viewed or set via the API using the following API calls.
-To view the current password policy settings issue the following GET API call.
+To view the current password policy settings, issue the following GET API call.

 .. code-block:: bash